apache/fluo-website/quickstart.md

 permalink: /quickstart/
 ---

-This quickstart example runs a Fluo application that counts the number of unique words in documents loaded into Fluo.
+This quickstart example runs a Fluo application that counts the number of times each word occurs in documents loaded into Fluo.
 In order to run this example, you will need [Git], [Java], and [Maven] installed.

 First, clone the [fluo-quickstart] repo: